-Our lab’s research aims to assess and mitigate the physiological consequences of climate change on marine organisms.
-We focus on drivers such as ocean acidification, warming, pollution, and ocean oxygen loss and integrate our research questions in a highly interdisciplinary capacity to form linkages between physiology and ecology, oceanography, and marine aquaculture innovation.
-The overarching goal of the lab is development of scalable and effective solutions for sustainable and equitable tropical marine resources.
+Our lab’s research aims to assess and mitigate the physiological consequences of climate change impacting marine organisms and the ecosystem they make up.
+We focus on ocean acidification, warming, and oxygen loss, and use a diversity of marine organisms in our work.
+While we don't work with anything really big or small, i.e., sharks or microbes, we do work on a highly diverse group of marine organisms that are both benthic and pelagic.
+We integrate our research questions in a highly interdisciplinary capacity to form linkages between physiology and ecology, oceanography, and marine conservation.
+This includes supporting aquaculture innovation, nature-based solutions, and biodiversity conservation.
+The overarching goal of the lab is the development of scalable and effective solutions for sustainable and equitable tropical marine resources.

 Interests